bring/developer-site/content/api/warehousing/index.md

       **Please note:** Our Warehousing APIs are changing.
 Please contact our sales department <a href="mailto:bwsalg@bring.com">bwsalg@bring.com</a> for a correct documentation version

+introduction: |
+  The Warehousing API is used to submit order and article information to Bring's warehouses.
+Users are also able to extract detailed order information from our warehouse while the orders are being processed.
+Further, the API provides information about articles in stock, with methods for retrieving information about single items or configurable list of items.

+information:
+  - title: Authentication
+    content: |
+      To make API requests, you will need an API key from Mybring.
+Steps for getting a key and description of headers can be found on the general API [Getting Started / Authentication](/api/#authentication) page.

+  - title: Formats
+    content: |
+      REST XML/JSON and SOAP over HTTP.
+This API doesn't support JSON for all methods yet.
+Look in the example section to see which are supported.

 documentation:
   - title: Introduction
     content: |